 - Ok, I want to participate!
 What do I do now?

-Georgia Apply to College (GAC) is part of the American Council on Education’s national initiative to increase the number of students accessing postsecondary education.
+Georgia Apply to College (GAC) is part of the American College Application Campaign, a national initiative of ACT's Center for Equity in Learning to increase the number of students accessing postsecondary education.
 In support of GAC, each year the Governor has proclaimed November Georgia Apply to College Month.

 During the month, Georgia high schools use activities to build school excitement around going to college and set aside a day (or days) during which all seniors have the opportunity to focus on completing at least one application for admission while receiving the encouragement and assistance of specially trained high school, college and community volunteers.

 By holding a GAC event, you will provide your seniors with a designated time to focus on applying to college early in their senior year while receiving assistance from trained volunteers.
 GAC events generate excitement about going to college throughout your school, and can help create a college-bound culture for your students.

 Here is some of the feedback that we have received from Site Coordinators who have previously held a GAC event at their school: